MaksimNikolin/s21/README.md

 - DO2_LinuxNetwork-1 - basic commands for working with networks
 - DO5_SimpleDocker-1 - basic commands for working with containers
 - DO6_CICD-1-develop - deployment of the SimpleBashUtils project

+Projects developed in C++ :
+- CPP1_s21_matrixplus-1 - implementation of the matrix library